Sustainability

 With the belief that Glory’s growth is integrally connected with the growth of each employee, we conduct programs to develop their capabilities and foster diversity.

-As our business grows globally, overseas sales now account for approximately half of the Glory Group’s net sales, and the percentage of foreign nationals are approximately 47% as of September 2021.
-Given the situation, we implement the following initiatives to foster human resources that support the growth of our global business.
+In recent years, our overseas business has expanded significantly.
+The overseas sales now accounts for approximately 60% of the Glory Group’s total sales and 55.6% of our work force is non-Japanese as of March 2025.
+Given this situation, we implement the following initiatives to foster human resources that will contribute to the growth of our global business.

 Attending language lessons (U.K.)

-Glory offers an overseas short-term study program to develop human resources with a global perspective.
-Participants attend local language schools to acquire the language and gain skills and experience that would be beneficial for global business.
+Glory offers an overseas short-term study program where participants attend local language schools to acquire skills and competency that would be beneficial for our business.

 Trainee at a Group company (France)